jyksnw/install-jdk/README.md

 # install-jdk

-A simple python utility that can be used to download and install a give Java JDK or JRE.
+A simple python utility that can be used to download and install a given Java JDK or JRE.
 Utilizes the [AdoptOpenJDK API](https://api.adoptopenjdk.net/swagger-ui/#/Binary).

 This is a port of from the GitHub Action [`installjdk`](https://github.com/AdoptOpenJDK/install-jdk)